LPN to RN Online Programs in AL: Discovering Top Degrees

 What is the cost for LPN to RN programs?

-The precise cost depends on several variables, although the single most important factor will be your residency status; in-state students can expect to pay the lower, in-state tuition.
+Cost depends on several variables, although the single most important factor will be your residency status.
+In-state students can expect to pay the lower, in-state tuition.
+Many schools also offer nursing scholarships to help lower costs.

 What should I look for in an LPN to RN program in Alabama?

-What you look for in a program will depend on your personal preferences, such as your budget, how much time you have to complete the program, learning preferences, and location.
-However, there are a few program characteristics you should confirm before applying to any Alabama LPN to RN online or on-campus program.
+What you look for depends on your personal preferences, including your budget, how much time you have to complete the program, learning preferences, and location.
+There are a few program characteristics you should confirm before applying to any Alabama LPN to RN online or on-campus program.

 First, you want the program to be accredited, preferably by the Commission on Collegiate Nursing Education (CCNE), the Accreditation Commission for Education in Nursing (ACEN), or the NLN Commission for Nursing Education Accreditation (NLN CNEA).
 Second, you want to confirm that the program you’re interested in has been approved by the Alabama Board of Nursing.
 Third, you should look for LPN to RN bridge programs with NCLEX-RN passage rates that are at least on par with the state average for first-time test takers.